 What the Research Actually Says

-The Theory of Constraints applied to AI-augmented engineering teams.
+Theory of Constraints applied to AI-augmented engineering teams.

-Eliyahu Goldratt's Theory of Constraints says that any system with interdependent stages is bounded by its slowest stage — the constraint[6].
-If you speed up a non-constraint stage, you do not improve the system's output.
-You increase the pile of work-in-progress sitting in front of the constraint.
-The system throughput stays the same.
+Eliyahu Goldratt's Theory of Constraints is the cleanest frame here: any system of interdependent stages is bounded by its slowest stage — the constraint.[6]
+Speed up a non-constraint stage and you do not improve system output.
+You grow the work-in-progress queue in front of the constraint.
+Throughput stays flat.
 The queue gets longer.
+That is the mechanism.
+There is no version of it that bypasses arithmetic.

-The practical result: pull request volume increases but review turnaround time also increases (reviewers are now reading more code per day).
-QA backlogs grow because there is more to test, but the QA team's capacity has not changed.
-Merge conflicts become more frequent because more branches are being worked simultaneously.
-Each of these downstream effects partially or fully absorbs the productivity gain that looked so promising in the demo.
+The second-order effects are predictable.
+PR volume rises and review turnaround time rises with it — reviewers are reading more code per day with the same hours.
+QA backlogs grow because there is more to test, and QA capacity has not changed.
+Merge conflicts become more frequent because more branches are alive at the same time.
+Each downstream effect partially or fully absorbs the upstream gain that looked so promising in the demo.

 Where AI Coding Gains Actually Land